Q) At what time in my pregnancy should I begin care with a midwife?

 (Q) I have read much about birth stools, do you have one available?

 (A) Yes!
-I bring a birth stool with me to all births.
+A birth stool is available for all births.
 Some moms choose to use it during labor, some for the actual birth and others for the delivery of the placenta.

 (Q) What happens if I am transported to a hospital during labor?